lokesh-sid/simple-trading-bot/docs/SWAGGER_DOCUMENTATION.md

 ## Overview

 The Simple Trading Bot API provides comprehensive REST endpoints for managing a cryptocurrency futures trading bot with rate limiting and resilience features.
+The API uses method-specific response types for better type safety and clarity.
+Each endpoint returns a tailored response DTO with relevant information for that specific operation.
 The API includes Swagger/OpenAPI documentation for easy testing and integration.

 ## Access Swagger Documentation